Godard History, Family Crest & Coats of Arms

 - H. B. Godard, American politician, Member of California State Assembly 7th District, 1854-55

-- Ensworth M. Godard, American Democrat politician, Candidate for Connecticut State House of Representatives from Canton, 1930
+- Ensworth M. Godard, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Canton, 1930

 - Charles W. Godard, American Republican politician, Delegate to Republican National Convention from New York, 1868